-Using the methods described in Hoban (2016), the radar reflectivity is converted into snow rate which is then used to isolate the snow bands.
-The snow bands are areas of intense precipitation which are shown in yellow.
-The green represents areas of stratiform (weak) precipitation.
+Using the methods described in Hoban (2016), the radar reflectivity is converted into snow rate which is then used to isolate the snow bands (yellow) from areas without bands (green).

-We use information on the track of the storm low pressure center to remove the overall storm motion.
+We use information on the track of the low pressure center to view the storm in a Lagrangian framework.
 This allows us to focus on the bands' motion relative to the low center.
 The blue lines divide the storm into quadrants.